Graph-ICS/Graph-ICS/readme.md

 7.2.
 BUILDING OF OPENCV BINARIES WITH MSVC ON YOUR OWN:
 Follow the steps in section 6 and consider the following changes:

-- For 6.1 we recommend the target folder "D:\lib\opencv".

-- For 6.3 download OpenCC from https://opencv.org/releases.html, select "Sources" of the latest 3.x.x version.
+- For 6.1 download OpenCV from https://opencv.org/releases.html, select "Sources" of the latest 3.x.x version.

-- Move the Zip file to the OpenCV folder.

-- Right-click on the Zip file and select unzip it here.
-The created subfolder is the source folder in 6.4.
+- For 6.2 we recommend the target folder "D:\lib\opencv".
+Unzip the downloaded file in that folder.
+The created subfolder is the source folder in 6.3.

-- For 6.4 omit unchecking the KWSTYLE component on the CMake Configuration.

 ## 8. Configure the Project (Graph-ICS)

 8.1.
 If ITK or OpenCV is not installed at the default path which is "D:\lib\ITK\bin" and "D:\lib\opencv\build":

-- Open "CMakeLists.txt" in the project path.
+- Open "CMakeLists.txt" in the project path:

 <center>
 	<img src="doc/Readme_Installation/24.PNG" />